Tips for Preparing the Thanksgiving Turkey

 What does it mean to “brine” a turkey?

-The most common approach to brine a turkey is to soak the turkey in water mixed with salt for many hours before it’s cooked.
-The idea is to take advantage of the meat absorbing some of the water during the process and making the meat more moist overall.
+The most common approach to brine a turkey is to soak it in water mixed with salt for many hours before it’s cooked.
+The idea is to take advantage of the meat, absorbing some water during the process and making the meat more moist overall.
 The salt in the water prompts the muscle proteins in the meat to contract less, so it may seem the turkey hasn’t shrunk as much during the cooking process.
-From my reading, most avid turkey chefs prefer to cook the turkey without the brining step as a means to maintain the natural flavors of the meat.
+From my reading, most avid turkey chefs prefer to cook the turkey without the brining step to maintain the meat’s natural flavors.

 More Thanksgiving Recipes to Check Out